AbdelkaderYS/SAE-Multisource-Niger/README.md

   (dhsprogram.com).
 The raw .DTA and .SHP files are gitignored.
 - The 476 Landsat patches are regenerable via GEE (the JavaScript and Colab notebook are provided).
-- The ResNet-18 training on Kaggle takes approximately 1 hour on a T4 GPU and produces regenerable outputs.
 - Three departments have no DHS clusters (desert areas: Bilma, etc.) and are excluded from estimation.
 This is standard for small area methods.